jacob-alford/schemata-ts/README.md

 ### Using Generated Instances

 Generating a decoder instance can enforce a particular structure on an unknown data-type with run-time safety.
 This allows safe property and method access with knowledge that runtime types align with Typescript's type system.
+Encoders go in the opposite direction, allowing conversion of domain-types back to raw types from which they were decoded.
+Arbitraries are a system for generating random examples, and is primarily used for highly rigorous testing.

 ```typescript
 import * as fc from 'fast-check'